shohiebsense/shohiebsense.github.io/_posts/2022-02-09-Accessing-to-unnamed-key-on-map-in-kotlin.md

 }
 ```

-Suppose you don't use `retrofit` and you iterate using `Map` one by one.
+Suppose you don't use `gson` and you iterate using `Map` one by one.

  To get the specific object of `profiles`
  you can do: